CharlmEsca/Hospital-Survey-Insights/README.md

 To figure out what affects a hospital's satisfaction rating, specific "top-box" questions from the HCAHPS Survey that ask a patient if a hospital "always" performs a good/valuable service is used to compare between the hospitals.

 ### Here are the key metrics used the compare each hospital:
-**-Percentage of Patients Rating the Hospital 9-10** **-Hospital Question Delta From Mean Cohort %** **-Cohort Data Spread**
+   **Percentage of Patients Rating the Hospital 9-10**

+   **Hospital Question Delta From Mean Cohort %**

+   **Cohort Data Spread**

 ### Percentage of Patients Rating the Hospital 9-10
-- For top performing hospitals, 80-90% of patients give them a satisfaction score of 9 or 10
+- Top performing hospitals receive a satisfaction score of 9 or 10 from 80-90% of its patients
-- For lower performing hospitals, 50-60% of patients give them a satisfaction score of 9 or 10
+- Lower performing hospitals receive a satisfaction score of 9 or 10 from 50-60% of its patients

 ### Hospital Question Delta From Mean Cohort
 - Top performing hospitals receive better patient feedback for all/most top-box questions relative to the hospitals in their size and state cohort